WeCanCodeIT/columbus-2017-fall/week4/README.md

 - Students will understand what Polymorphism is
 - Students will enhance their software through the implementation of Polymorphic methods
+- Students will avoid the deadly diamond of death by implementing an interface

 ### Class Preparation